MarcCharmois/python3.6-eventHubTrigger-function/readme.md

  ### mail-sending part
  1. Create a SendGrid Account resource in Azure
  2. Register to Twilio SendGrid an get an API key

+ ## Deployment
+  1. Deploy with PowerShell or with the Azure Functions extension of Visual Studio code
+  2. In Azure portal, add a new app setting to the function for the receiverConnectionString:
+    - name: receiverConnectionString
+    - value: Connection string–primary key (the same that the one you used for the local settings)
- 3. In Azure portal, add a new app setting to the function
+  3. In Azure portal, add a new app setting to the function for SendGrid API key:
     - name: SENDGRID_API_KEY
     - value: send grid api key value

- ## Deployment
- Deploy with PowerShell or with the Azure Functions extension of Visual Studio code
- You will have to create a app setting for the receiverConnectionString in the Azure Portal and put the Event Hub Connection String value.

  !["Azure Portal function setting: Event Hub Connection String value"](https://raw.githubusercontent.com/MarcCharmois/python3.7-eventHubTrigger-function/master/doc/img/azure-eventhubTriggered-Function-Settings.png)